photo credit- Big Bear Mountain Resort

 Other activities include snow tubing, cross country skiing, snowshoeing and more; adults might also enjoy the full service day spa at Cedar Breaks Lodge & Spa.
 Learn more at www.brianhead.com.

 Nearby Zion and Bryce Canyon National Parks are gorgeous after a dusting of snow.
-Read my articles about family travel to Zion and Bryce Canyon National Parks at www.SanDiegoFamily.com/things-to-do/travel.
+Learn more about them in my family travel articles: Zion National Park and Bryce Canyon National Park.

 Lake Tahoe Area

 With its crystalline lake waters surrounded by one of the largest concentrations of ski resorts in the world, Tahoe is a true mélange of majestic scenery and never-ending adventure.
 Drivable in a day, the area is also served by Reno-Tahoe airport.